Managing your Member Network and Committee

 3. You can advertise the opportunities via your network newsletter and via your social media.

-You can use our example of an Appointed Committee Member - role description when advertising the role.
+Please direct applicants to the Appointed Committee Member role description when advertising the role.

 Appointed Members